alexisdavidson/ERC20-ERC721a-Staking/README.md

-# NFT-Marketplace-Artist (Hardhat-Solidity-React)
+# Gelato (Hardhat-Solidity-React)
-This app lets you connect your MetaMask wallet and create & list NFTs on an Ethereum-based blockchain.
-You can purchase NFTs and list them.
-Gas fees apply.
+This app lets you connect your MetaMask wallet and allows you to mint and stake Gelato NFTs

 ## Technology Stack
-The smart contracts are developed using solidity and following [OpenZeppelin ERC721](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721).
+The smart contracts are developed using solidity and following [OpenZeppelin ERC721a](https://github.com/chiru-labs/ERC721A).

 The front-end part is developed using React.js.